webplatform/docs/html/attributes/alt/index.md

 |Property_applies_to=dom/HTMLElement
 |Content=The '''alt''' tag is required for [[html/elements/img|images]] and [[html/elements/input/image|image buttons]].
 It should provide a concise label for the element it is being applied to, for the case that a user is visually disabled or is using browser that doesn't render images.

 The alt tag text should be displayed in place of the image if the resource is not found.
-When hovering over the element, the alt text will display in a tooltip.

 For images, it should describe what the image represents.
 The contents of an alt tag should use general, non-visual language to accommodate non visual users.
 For example, a picture of a lake intended to evoke an emotion should have text more descriptive than "Lake" or "Clear, blue lake".
 "Breathtaking open lake" may be more appropriate.